meeta1308/foodDelivery/README.md

-This is a website for food delivery using html and css only.
+This is a website for food delivery using html ,css and javascript .
-It is  non interactive.
+It is not so much interactive.